aniru-dh21/hotel-management/README.md

 Creating a seamless and intuitibe hotel management site is essential for enhancing the guest experience and streamlining and administrative tasks.
 Our project aims to achieve this by leveraging cutting-edge technologies to deliver a responsive and visually appealing platform.
 Through thoughtful design and user-friendly interfaces, we intend to provide both guests and hotel staff with an efficient and enjoyable interaction.
 The emphasis is on creating a dynamic website that not only showcases the hotel's offerings but also facilitates easy booking, management, and communication.

+## Core Technologies Used

+- **Next.js**: A React framework that enables functionality such as server-side rendering and generating static websites, making your application faster and more efficient.

+- **React**: A JavaScript for building user interfaces, known for its efficiency and flexibility in creating dynamic, high-performing web applications.

+- **Sanity.io**: A platform for structured content that comes with an open-source editing environment that allows you to manage and deliver digital content globally.

+- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs, providing low-level utility classes to build bespoke designs without leaving your HTML.

+- **Stripe**: An online payment processing platform that's highly flexible and integrates easily with various web applications for secure and efficient financial transactions.

 ## Getting Started

 First, run the development server: